radian-software/apheleia/README.md

       of `file` in general.
 * `apheleia-formatter`: Optional buffer-local variable specifying the formatter to use in this buffer.
 Overrides `apheleia-mode-alist`.
+* `apheleia-inhibit`: Optional buffer-local variable, if set to non-nil then Apheleia does not turn on automatically even if `apheleia-global-mode` is on.

 You can run `M-x apheleia-mode` to toggle automatic formatting on save in a single buffer, or `M-x apheleia-global-mode` to toggle the